eklausme/saaze-myrawest/content/blog/2024-05-17-chances-of-meeting-the-one-are-near-zero-if-you-are-taking-no-action.md

 ---
 date: "2024-05-17 12:00:00"
-title: "Chances of meeting &ldquo;the one&rdquo; are near 0%, if you're taking no action"
+title: "Chances of meeting “the one” are near 0%, if you're taking no action"
 youtube: "WCTOlexiKMk"
 ---